hadi-gharibi/irholiday/README.rst

 Usage
 ------

-Enter the start and end year! that all :D
+Enter the start and end year!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 that's all :D